 Most non-ferrous metals can be recycled and reused over and over again.
 When collecting non-ferrous metal scrap, it can be helpful to separate it from ferrous scrap metal.
 Non-ferrous metal recycling, however, can be challenging because they don’t always come in its purest form.
 They frequently exist in a variety of liquid and solid mixes from which they must be separated and purified in order to be used.

 Non-ferrous metals today can be recycled using one of three methods: electrowinning, precipitation, and non-ferrous sensors.
 Gardner Metal Recycling will handle the hard part of the recycling through our specialized equipment and Scrap Metal Recycling Experts.
-All you have to decide is if you want to schedule a pick-up or drop-off to receive competitive compensation for your non-ferrous metal scrap.
+All you have to decide is if you want to schedule a pick-up, container service, or drop-off to receive competitive compensation for your non-ferrous metal scrap.

 What Non-Ferrous Metals Does Gardner Metal Recycling Accept?